senthil338/Software-Engineer-Interview/CodingPractice/CodingPractice/DesignPattern/README.md

 <p name="abstractfactory"></p>

-A shop has selling the computer spare parts and their business not going much as expected as people are no longer fixing the existing computer and shop owner want to increase his business by assembling computer based on customer needs selling.

 In Abstract Factory we define an interface which will create families of related or dependent objects.
 In simple words, interface will expose multiple methods each of which will create some object.
 Again, here method return types will be generic interfaces.
-All this objects will together become the part of some important functionality.
+All this objects will together become the part of some important functionality

-Question – If every factory is going to create multiple objects and all those objects will be related to each other (means they will use each other) how this relating happens and who does that?

-Answer –

-There will be an intermediary class which will have composition relationship with our interface.
-This class will do all the work, using all the objects got from interface methods.
-This will be the class with which client will interact.
+#### Problem Statement

+A shop has selling the computer spare parts and their business not going well as expected as people are no longer buyig the spare parts .
+So he decided to assemble the computer and sell it to customer based on their needs i.e low budget , high budget and medium budjet.
+He asked his employee to build a product with the budget.
+So they strated preparting computer with pre defined configuration.
+In computer keyboard, ram, hard disk consider as a product(Factory) and it can be configured based on the budget and make CPU as a final  product(Abstract)